 What can I do if the abuser violates the order?

 Another way to enforce a CPO can be to go back to the court that issued the order and file for civil contempt for a violation of the order.
 The abuser can be found to be in contempt if s/he does anything that your CPO orders him or her not to do.
-To file for civil contempt, go to the clerk's office and ask him/her for the paperwork.
+To file for civil contempt, you can use this form for a Motion for Contempt of a Domestic Violence Civil Protection Order from the Supreme Court of Ohio.
+You can also see “How to Complete a Motion for Contempt for Violating a Domestic Violence Civil Protection Order” from the Supreme Court of Ohio.

 1 Ohio Rev. Code § 2919.27(D)